FracktalWorks/Fracktory-5/README.md

 ### Updating To latest Version of Ultimaker Cura:

 1. On Github website, go to Main of Fracktory-5, and Fork Sync.
-2. Pull the changes from the main branch of Fracktory-5 to your local of Main using github desktop.
+2. Pull the changes from the "main" branch of Fracktory-5 to your local  "Main" branch using github desktop.
 3. In the history navigate to the commit where the version was updated. right click and select "Create branch from commit"
 3. Create a new branch on Fracktory-5 with the new version number like "Fracktory-5.6.0"
 4. In github Desktop, switch to the new branch.
-5. Merge the previous branch version of Fracktory 5 into current branch and resolve conflicts if any.
+5. Merge the previous release branch version of Fracktory 5 into current branch and resolve conflicts if any.
 4. Update the version number in `latest.json` file in `Fracktory-5` folder in the following format to have cura check for latest version available
-5. Update guthub actions workflow with latest verion number
+5. Update guthub actions workflow with latest verion numbers
-6. change mster branch to this new version on Github website.
+6. change master branch to this new version on Github website.